Y-Tarek/Book-management-system/README.md

          - JWT_SECRET_KEY
          - FLASK_ENV
          - FLASK_DEBUG

-         note: FLASK_ENV can be either development or testing) if you choose development your value for this variable DATABASE_URL is applied  if testing value for this variable TEST_DATABASE_URL is applied in another word development env use a database and testing use another one, you can make them both the same database but be aware that after tests are finsihed database tables are deleted.
+          The FLASK_ENV environment variable can be set to either development or testing.
+          When FLASK_ENV=development, the application uses the database specified by the DATABASE_URL environment variable.
+          When FLASK_ENV=testing, the application uses the database specified by the TEST_DATABASE_URL environment variable.
+          Please note that while you can configure both environments to use the same database, it is important to be aware that during testing, the database tables will be deleted after the tests are completed.

+          Ensure that you properly manage your database configurations to prevent unintended data loss.

       2- Create a virtual environment and activate thie venv using this commands
          - python -m venv venv